msazurestackworkloads/azurestack-gallery/registry/README.md

 ### Build Package

-Use the `make release` command to create `azpkg` file for Docker Container Registry Marketplace Item, and find it in the "_out" folder.
-Upload the file to a blob container in a storage account, and make sure to change the access policy of the blob to enable anonymous access.
+Use `make release` to create an Azure Gallery Package (.azpkg) for Docker Container Registry solution template.
+The package will be placed in the `_out` directory.
+Upload the package to a blob container in a storage account, and make sure to change the access policy of the blob to enable anonymous access.

 ### Side-load Package

-Update admin credential and storage account information in the `gallery.ps1` script, and use it to connect to management endpoint and install package.
+Update the admin credentials and storage account information in the `gallery.ps1` script, and run it to connect to the management endpoint and install package.

 ```powershell
 Scripts\gallery.ps1